SupaStrikas404/js-basic/README.md

-# js-main
+# js-main(2.0)
-A code repo for learning Java Script fundamentally.
+A code repo for learning basic of Java Script.